Intro To Neon Art

 Last I grouped the artwork, selected it and then offset the path by a few inches so that my artwork would have an outline for the cutout of the backing of my piece.

-I decided to put a few inches off the artwork so that the glass would have a comfortable resting area so when the piece is in the process of being transported or mounted up on a wall, the glass would always be safe and far from the resting ground.
+I decided to offset the path, placing a few inches off the artwork so that the glass would have a comfortable resting area when the piece is in the process of being transported or mounted up on a wall.
+Insuring the glass would always be safe and far from the resting ground.

 For my Neon Piece, I went with Salmon Rose 8mm glass tubes with an Argon gas.
-For the half circle, I went with an Uncoated Cobalt Blue glass tube with a Krypton gas.
+For the half circle, I went with an Uncoated Cobalt Uncoated Blue glass tube with a Krypton gas.
 The smaller the tubing the brighter the gas.
 Krypton is a white gas and Argon is a light blue.
-Some people use Mercury to make it even brighter, I did not.
+I didn’t end up using any Mercury.
+Some people add Mercury to make the piece brighter but I felt my piece was bright enough.

 For my power supply, I turned to to Tech 22 for a Model 3, Bead-maker.
 For my neon backing, I used a black vinyl that has a reflected gloss to it that I got from our professor, David Otis Johnson of Leafcutter Studios.
 He also cut the piece of vinyl for me.